SiDharthaSH/Arch-Linux/docs/README-Arch-Installation-and-Configuration.md

 ## Configuration

-Configure your environment with appropriate config files, I have stored my config in a tree structure style so that it's easy to understand which location they belong to.
+Configure your environment with appropriate config files, I have stored my config in a tree structure style at [root folder](./../root/) so that it's easy to understand which location they belong to.

   ```
   root